Jean Carolus

-Jean Carolus (1814 - 1897) is a Belgian painter of genre scenes and interiors, who spent much of his life living and working in France.
+Jean Carolus (1814 - 1897) was a Belgian painter of genre scenes and interiors, who spent much of his life living and working in France.
 Noted for his depictions of figures set within interior scenes, he is esteemed for the high degree of finish and jewel-like quality attained in these works.

 Life and work

 Jean Carolus, born in Brussels and raised in Belgium, was a protege of François-Joseph Navez, Director of the Académie Royale des Beaux-Arts in Brussels.
 Carolus, however, spent most of his life in France, where between 1855 and 1880 he painted prolifically; portraying elegantly attired aristocrats often engaged in pursuits of a leisurely nature.
 The artist chose the subject matter of his paintings with great care, focusing primarily of representations of people in the 18th century; French interiors and garden scenes.
 His style characteristically combines a luminous color palette with the expressive grace and elegance of his meticulously rendered figures.
 He died in Paris.

-One of his most celebrated works entitled La partie de billard sous Louis XV (A Game of Billiards under Louis XV), 1855, oil on canvas, 75 x 96 cm, can be seen at In Flanders Fields Museum.
+One of his most celebrated works entitled La partie de billard sous Louis XV (A Game of Billiards under Louis XV), 1855, oil on canvas, 75 x 96 cm, is part of the collection of the Yper Museum.